Windows Insider: Channels

 Windows Insider Preview updates are delivered to testers in different channels (previously "rings") or logical categories: Windows Insiders in Dev Channel (previously Fast ring) receive updates prior to Windows Insiders in Beta Channel (previously Slow ring) but might experience more bugs and other issues.
 Release Preview Channel (previously Release Preview ring) was introduced in February 2016.

 On November 5, 2019, Microsoft abandoned the Skip Ahead ring from the Windows Insider Program, stating "Our goal is to provide everyone in the Fast ring the freshest builds at the same time".

 On June 15, 2020, Microsoft introduced "channels" model to its Windows Insider Program, succeeding its "rings" model.

 On March 6, 2023, Microsoft announced that the Canary Channel is now available to the public, allowing users to try out "hot off the presses" builds that include experimental and cutting-edge features.

 Supported devices

 Supported processors

-On July 17, 2017, reports began to come that Windows 10 Creators Update refused to install on PCs and tablets sporting Intel Atom "Clover Trail" processors.
-At first, it appeared as though this might have been a temporary block as Microsoft and hardware partners work to fix the issues preventing the operating system to run well.
+On July 17, 2017, reports began to come that Windows 10 Creators Update refused to install on PCs and tablets with Intel Atom "Clover Trail" processors.
+At first, it appeared as though this might have been a temporary block as Microsoft and hardware partners work to fix the issues preventing the operating system from running well.
 However, Microsoft later confirmed that devices running the "Clover Trail" Intel Atom processors would not be receiving the Creators Update, as the processors are no longer supported by Intel and does not have the appropriate firmware to properly run versions of Windows 10 newer than the Anniversary Update.

 The following processors are no longer supported and will remain on Windows 10 Anniversary Update: